Side Mediterranean Coast, Turkey Travel Guide

 Lunch (1 PM): Enjoy a fresh seafood lunch at one of the charming restaurants lining the Side Harbor, taking in the bustling atmosphere and sea views.
 Afternoon (3 PM): Walk to the tip of the peninsula to visit the Temple of Apollo and Athena.
 After, relax briefly on Side East Beach or Side West Beach.
 Late Afternoon (5 PM): Visit the Side Museum, housed in the roman-era Bath complex.

-A focused plan for a short break.
+A specific prepare for a short break.

-For those planning an extended visit (a month or more), consider renting a self-catering apartment or villa in Side or Manavgat.
+For those planning an extended visit (a month or more), consider renting a do-it-yourself-catering apartment or villa in Side or Manavgat.
 This creates a slower pace, immersion into local life, and extensive exploration of the region and beyond.
 Winter months often have attractive long-stay rates.

 Rent an apartment or villa for a more local living experience.